-EVNTIDX uniquely identifies each emergency room visit/event (i.e., each record on the Emergency Room visit file) and is the variable required to link emergency room events to data files containing details on conditions and/or prescribed medicines (MEPS 2001 Medical Conditions File and the MEPS 2001 Prescribed Medicines File, respectively).
-For details on linking, see Section 5.2 or the MEPS 2001 Appendix File, HC-059I.
+EVNTIDX uniquely identifies each emergency room visit/event (i.e., each record on the Emergency Room visit file) and is the variable required to link emergency room events to data files containing details on conditions and/or prescribed medicines (MEPS 2004 Medical Conditions File and the MEPS 2004 Prescribed Medicines File, respectively).
+For details on linking, see Section 5.2 or the MEPS 2004 Appendix File, HC-085I.

 ERHEVIDX is a constructed variable identifying an EROM record that has its facility expenditures represented on an associated hospital inpatient stay record.
-This variable was constructed by comparing date information for the reported hospital stay and all emergency room visits for the same person.
-On the 2001 EROM file, there are 522 emergency room events linked to subsequent hospital stays.
+This variable-is derived from provider-reported information on linked emergency room and inpatient stay events that matched to corresponding events reported by the household.
+The variable ERHEVIDX contains the EVNTIDX of the linked event.
+On the 2004 EROM file, there are 562 emergency room events linked to subsequent hospital stays.
 Please note that where the emergency room visit is associated with a hospital stay (and its expenditures and charges are included with the hospital stay), the physician expenditures associated with the emergency room visit remain on the Emergency Room file.